CV

 • NSC Assistant Research Scholar, Institute of Astronomy, Taiwan Tsing-Hua University, Taiwan, Oct.
 2011 – Sep.
 2014

-• Research Scientist, Center for Space Plasma and Aeronomic Resarch, University of Alabama in Huntsville, USA, Jun.
+• Research Scientist, Center for Space Plasma and Aeronomic Research, University of Alabama in Huntsville, USA, Jun.
 2008 – Sep.
 2011

 • NAOJ Short-Term Visiting Scholar, Center for Computational Astrophysics, National Astronomical Observatory in Japan, Japan, Apr.
 2011 (1 month)